selendra/selendra-wiki/docs/learn/learn-phragmen.md

 #### Off-Chain Phragmén

 Given the large set of nominators and validators, Phragmén's method is a difficult optimization problem.
-Polkadot uses off-chain workers to compute the result off-chain and submit a transaction to propose the set of winners.
+Selendra uses off-chain workers to compute the result off-chain and submit a transaction to propose the set of winners.
 The reason for performing this computation off-chain is to keep a constant block time of six seconds and prevent long block times at the end of each era, when the validator election takes place.